 An interrupter cue is a special noise or action that you do that interrupts your dog’s barking.
 This replaces yelling or saying “no” as a way to stop the barking.

-This can be something as simple as making a kissing noise, a clicking noise with your tongue, or whistling.
+This can be something as simple as making a kissing noise or a clicking noise with your tongue.

 When your dog starts barking, make your sound and when he looks at you, immediately give him a treat.